learndog/wipdots/vim/basic_usage.md

 Open file in vim for editing
 * vim file1 file2 file3 etc for multiple files (in vim use... :edit file)
 * view file to open as read only (in vim use... :view file)
-* :Files (non dot files in directory) or :GFiles (git files) for opening with fzf file lists :FilesDots to also include dotfiles, :FilesAll to include dotfiles and dotdirs
 * Leader-e for file explorer prefix
 * Leader-ee to toggle nvimtree or netrw window
 * In netrw...